Fu-logo-text-2x

 false

-The total fertility rate refers to females only in calculation of the index.
+The total fertility rate refers to female children only in the calculation of the index.

 The total fertility rate refers to the total number of children born by a woman, sons and daughters alike.